MiernickiElijah/MiernickiElijah/README.md

-Welcome to my GitHub!
-My name is Eli; A full stack developer with 11+ years of customer service and sales experience seeking entry into business intelligence and analysis.
-Strong entrepreneurial mind with BA in business management and MS in exercise science.
-Increased rentention rates and increased revenue by utilizing data collection and analytics to discover improvements whilst delivering the highest quality of service to clients.
-Adaptable individual with strong technical aptitude fixated on learning new programming languages and BI software.
-Recently earned a full stack development certificate through the University of Minnesota!
+My name is Eli -- A new full stack developer with 12+ years of customer service, account management, and sales experience, in addition to leadership roles.
+I have a strong entrepreneurial mind with a bachelor's in business management and master's in exercise science.
+I am an adaptable individual with strong technical aptitude fixated on learning new skills.

 😍 What i like to do: